Assistant Professor of Computer Science

 Research Areas: information and communication security

 Christina Pöpper is a computer scientist with a focus on information and communication security.
 Her research goal is to better understand and enhance the security and privacy of current and future IT and communication systems.
 Specific interests are the security of wireless systems and applications, where she is working on topics like secure localization and jamming-resistant communication, mobile-, protocol- and system-level security as well as on aspects of privacy.
 She is teaching computer/IT security and general computer science classes.
-She is affiliated with the Center for Cyber Security at NYUAD.
+She is the principal investigator of the Cyber Security and Privacy Lab at NYU Abu Dhabi, and is affiliated with the Center for Cyber Security at NYUAD.

 Prior to joining NYUAD, Christina Pöpper was an assistant professor at Ruhr-University Bochum, Germany, where she headed the Information Security Group at the Electrical Engineering and Information Technology Department / Horst-Görtz-Institute for IT-Security.
 In the past, she taught specialized courses on wireless security as well as on private and anonymous communication.
 She received her doctoral and graduate degrees in computer science from ETH Zurich, Switzerland.